opencog/learn/scm/README.md

                           group is selected to have many traits in common.
 * __gram-majority.scm__   Implementation of the actual merge of sections into a cluster.
+* __gram-filters.scm__    Assorted filters for picking subsets of the full grammatical matrix.

 In the `lg-export` subdirectory: